Run SUAVE

 Full Runner

-To run the exemplar with the runner, first make sure you source the suave workspace:
+First make sure you source the suave workspace:

 cd ~/suave_ws/